ctmrbio/stag-mwc/README.md

 ## Testing

 The ambition is that mwc will contain extensive tests to verify functionality.
-Test cases are in the subfolder `tests`.
+Test cases are in the subfolder `.tests`.
 They should be executed via continuous integration with Travis CI.